AbyFwz/usagi-laraque/README.md

    docker-compose up -d
    ```

-6. **Seed Orders Data (Optional)**
+7. **Seed Mockup Orders Data (Optional)**

-   Add some sample data to the `orders` table by creating and running a Laravel seeder, or manually insert records in the database for testing.
+   Add some sample data to the `mock_orders` table by creating and running a Laravel seeder, or data produced will be random.

 ## Producer Service